Kenya - Country Commercial Guide

 Leading Sub-Sectors

-The Solar Home Systems (SHS) segment has experienced significant growth over the last ten years, and SHS have been widely disseminated in both urban and rural Kenya.
-They contribute greatly to rural electrification and access to clean energy.
-Players in the sector have had to innovate to increase uptake such as the “Pay As You Go” (PAYG) model, a credit financing system where one pays very low daily rates over a long period of time to own the system.
-According to a World Bank-funded study, Kenya has now become the world’s second largest stand-alone SHS market after India, with millions benefiting from the off-grid lighting solutions.
-Kenya has also adopted national standards for solar equipment, thus ensuring the quality of products offered in the market.
+The Solar Home Systems (SHS) segment experienced significant growth over the last ten years both urban and rural Kenya.
+It contributes greatly to rural electrification and access to clean energy.
+Players in the sector have had to innovate to increase uptake such as the “Pay-As-You-Go” (PAYG) model, a credit financing system where one pays very low daily rates over a long period of time to own the system.
+According to a World Bank-funded study, Kenya became the world’s second largest standalone SHS market after India, with millions benefiting from the off-grid lighting solutions.
+Kenya also adopted national standards for solar equipment, thus ensuring the quality and safety of products offered in the market.

-Solar power is increasingly in use in rural Kenya where there is no or poor access to the grid.
-This creates a great opportunity for solar power systems; however, there is a great influx of low-cost Chinese imports that have flooded the market.
+Solar power is increasingly in use in rural Kenya where there is poor or no access to the grid.
+This creates a great opportunity for solar power systems providers; however, low-cost Chinese imports have flooded the solar panel market.
 Some establishments, such as hotels, are turning to solar lighting and water heating to reduce their power bills.
-This presents an opportunity for high end products from U.S. firms.
+This presents an opportunity for U.S. products for the commercial and industrial customer whose priority is quality.

 The best prospects for U.S. exporters include drilling materials and related equipment, generation, substation, transmission and related equipment, electric and electrical cables, transformers, electric meters, electric poles, switchgears, wind turbines, solar thermal and solar PV equipment, inverters, deep cycle batteries, smart grid systems, and consultancy services.